nkabbara/nkabbara.github.io/docs/now.md

 - Atomic Habits
 - How To Live

-I'm backpacking and camping around Argentina while in this liminal space.
+I'm backpacking and camping around Argentina while in this liminal stage.
 Reach out if you'd like to join in!

 ## Bikram Yoga